martinlevesque/local-net-monit/README.md

 # local-net-monit

 `local-net-monit` allows you to monitor the ports on your local network, for each given accessible host from the machine running the service.
-It also allows to monitor the ports accessible from the internet, by calling a second service which needs to setup externally of your LAN.
+It also allows to monitor the ports accessible from the internet, by calling a second service which needs to be setup externally of your LAN.

 See below a screenshot of the web interface (`cmd/localNetMonit`), which shows the status of the ports monitored by the service.